NadaMohamedAbdAllah8/Import-employees/README.md

 1. Install dependencies by running `composer install`.

 2. Create a `.env` file by copying the `.env.example` file and setting the database.
+You can define IMPORT_CHUNK_SIZE in the .env file to set the imported chunk sizes.
+(There is a default value of 500 in case IMPORT_CHUNK_SIZE is not defined).

-3. You can use the database export in \_SQL, or run the following two commands to migrate and seed the database:
+3. You can use following two commands to migrate and seed the database:

 -   `php artisan migrate`